PHiLOSOPHY: Truth vs Utility, re Religion

 Religious practices, prayer in particular is on my mind here, help bring calm where there was panic, peace where there was internal strife, and solace.
 If God/the Powers That Be (whatever they are!?) can be addressed directly, and thought of as sympathetic, one’s outlook on life can be buttressed by faith.

 Since abandoning religion in my teens, I’ve been highly anti-faith/belief.
-I’m starting to think, however, that it might be part of our suite of ‘necessary illusions’.
+Despite this, I’ve always remained aware, however, that the the needs religion addresses – and I’m talking about religion here as a personal thing, as opposed to ‘the church’ as a power in society – might be part of our suite of ‘necessary illusions’.
 Certainly historically, it appears that myth/poetry, call it what you will, have been part of our survival kit.

 Telling ourselves stories to give meaning and purpose to our lives is normal human behaviour, and as far as I can tell, always has been.
 How and where can I partake of this ancient tradition, in a way I can ‘believe’ in?